nf-core/website/markdown/developers/sync.md

 That's it, you're done! **Congratulations!**

-# Fixing a broken TEMPLATE branch
+# Fixing a broken `TEMPLATE` branch

 If merge conflicts are resolved via the GitHub interface instead of after pulling changes to a fork as described above, the commit history from the `dev` branch will be merged into `TEMPLATE`.
-This leads to complex problems in later `TEMPLATE` merges as the later updated `TEMPLATE` branch removes all the pipeline-specific files that were accidentality included in problematic merge, resulting in many (in some cases >100!) of files to resolve conflicts in.
+This leads to complex problems in later `TEMPLATE` merges as the later updated `TEMPLATE` branch removes all the pipeline-specific files that were accidentally included in problematic merge, resulting in many (in some cases >100!) of files to resolve conflicts in.

 If during one of the automated syncs you see you have an usually high number of changed files you can check whether `dev` was accidentally merged into `TEMPLATE` by looking at how many commits the `TEMPLATE` branch has (should be in the range of 5-15ish, depending on how many template updates your pipeline has had).
 You can also look at your repository's GitHub Network Graph under the _"Insights"_ tab or even look through the `TEMPLATE` branch commit history to see if there is a commit described as 'Merge branch `dev` into `TEMPLATE`'.